Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 No, but use good judgment.
 A 255 character version string is probably overkill, for example.
 Also, specific systems may impose their own limits on the size of the string.

-**Is “v1.2.3” a semantic version?**
+**Is "v1.2.3" a semantic version?**

-No, “v1.2.3” is not a semantic version.
-However, prefixing a semantic version with a “v” is a common way (in English) to indicate it is a version number.
-Abbreviating “version” as “v” is often seen with version control.
+No, "v1.2.3" is not a semantic version.
+However, prefixing a semantic version with a "v" is a common way (in English) to indicate it is a version number.
+Abbreviating "version" as "v" is often seen with version control.
-Example:`git tag v1.2.3 -m "Release version 1.2.3"`, in which case “v1.2.3” is a
+Example:`git tag v1.2.3 -m "Release version 1.2.3"`, in which case "v1.2.3" is a
-tag name and the semantic version is “1.2.3”.
+tag name and the semantic version is "1.2.3".

-**Is there a suggested regular expression (RegEx) to check a SemVer string?**
+**Is there a suggested regular expression (regular expression) to check a SemVer string?**

 There are two.
 One with named groups for those systems that support them (PCRE [Perl Compatible Regular Expressions, i.e. Perl, PHP and R], Python and Go).